AI Engineering Answers

 Best-practice AI delivery is product-shaped, not prompt-shaped

 One-shot prompts skip the hard part of SaaS delivery.
-Crew Orbit maps roles and workflow steps to understanding context, drafting and critiquing specs, choosing architecture, and looping back before code when the spec is wrong.
+Crew Orbit maps roles and workflow steps to context, specs, architecture, and correction loops.
+Bad specs get revised before they become expensive diffs.

 -